Malta Free Trade Zones

 Malta Free Zone Act 2019

-- The Malta Free Zones Act was enacted in 2019 to encourage the set up of Free Zones in Malta.
+- The Malta Free Zones Act was enacted in 2019 to encourage the set up of Free Trade Zones in Malta.

 - The Free Zone Authority, appointed by the Minister responsible for Customs, will be in charge of the establishment, development, maintenance, operation and conservation of the Free Zone under the supervision of the Commissioner for Revenue.